Blog

 “The National Biosurveillance Network is a pivotal piece of work that will help secure the UK’s future biosecurity.
 Faculty is proud to draw together and lead a team of industry-leading experts in an agile and innovative way to ensure we meet the needs of this project.
 With rapid advances in science and technology, the NBN Discovery phase starts to articulate a new way to secure the UK against high-impact biosecurity risks, both known and unknown.”

-Hugh Neylan, Customer Director at Faculty
+Hugh Neylan, Head of Health at Faculty